daegalus/csrd/content.en/04-genres/03-scifi.md

 ### The Superiority Of A Well-Crewed Spacecraft

-{{< hint warning >}}
+> [!WARNING]
-A spacecraft with some or all of the PCs crewing different systems stations will be more capable than a regular spacecraft in combat.
+> A spacecraft with some or all of the PCs crewing different systems stations will be more capable than a regular spacecraft in combat.
 Which means that an enemy spacecraft that might prove challenging based on its level might actually be fairly easily handled by PCs who fully understand their options.
+>

-But be careful, because even competent PCs should fear squadrons of enemy ships, and military craft with several weapon systems.
+> But be careful, because even competent PCs should fear squadrons of enemy ships, and military craft with several weapon systems.
 Even a single level difference is magnified, so make sure not to capriciously throw spacecraft at the PCs that are 2 levels higher than their own
-{{< /hint >}}

 ### Bridge Combat